 When a customer dies his or her eligibility is stopped.
-When there are other people in the budget unit receiving AHCCCS Medical Assistance (MA), the eligibility of these customers must be reviewed as a change in household size (1502N).
+When there are other people in the budget unit receiving AHCCCS Medical Assistance (MA), the eligibility of these customers must be reviewed as a change in household size (MA1502N).

-An ALTCS customer may be entitled to a SOC adjustment for the month he or she died.
+An ALTCS customer may be entitled to a Share of Cost (SOC) adjustment for the month he or she died.
+To determine if a SOC adjustment is needed, the prorated capitation rate is compared to the SOC for the month.
+The SOC for the month the customer died is the prorated capitation rate or the customer's monthly SOC, whichever is lower.

-To determine if a SOC adjustment is needed, the prorated capitation rate is compared to the share of cost for the month.
+See Prorating Share of Cost When a Customer Dies Examples